 Open intersections are ones where there are no traffic signs or signals.
 When you enter into an open intersection, you must yield the right-of-way if:

-- there is already a vehicle in the intersection
+- there is already a vehicle at the intersection

 - you are entering or crossing a state highway from a secondary road